 The Alternative To Flying With Your Microphones

-If you’re flying domestically, an alternative to flying with your microphones is to send it to your new location via mail.
+If you're flying domestically, an alternative to flying with your microphones is to send them to your new location via mail.

 The idea here is that these postal services provide tracking information and insurance for your gear and microphones.